mangucletus/Bash-Scripting_File-Management/5-disk-space-analyzer/README.md

 # Disk Space Analyzer

-A robust Bash script that analyzes disk usage and displays results in a tree-like structure, helping you quickly identify large folders and files.
+This Bash script analyzes disk usage and displays results in a tree-like structure, helping you quickly identify large folders and files.

 ---